European Political Science (EPS) Published in association with Palgrave Macmillan

-As a publication that aims to address the professional needs and aspirations of all political scientists, each ECPR member institution receives an online subscription to EPS as part of its membership.
-If your institution is a member but you do not have access, please contact firstname.lastname@example.org.
-Non-ECPR members can also take out a subscription to EPS through Palgrave Macmillan.
+EPS is a publication that aims to address the professional needs and aspirations of all political scientists.
+Every ECPR member institution receives an online subscription as part of its membership.
+If your institution is a member but you do not have access, contact firstname.lastname@example.org.
+Non-members can also take out a subscription through Palgrave Macmillan.

 Contributions to EPS generally cover the following five categories:

-To contribute or to make a query, please contact Editorial Assistant Mary Cenci email@example.com.
+To contribute or to make a query, contact Editorial Assistant Mary Cenci on email@example.com.